Dudiebug/crabruntimeprobe-/docs/CRABSYNCV2_DESIGN_RULES.md

 - Slot fields are byte range and must clamp to `0..255`.
 - Crystals are UInt32 range and must clamp to `0..4294967295`.
-- Keys policy is unresolved.
+- DO NOT SYNC KEYS. this is because keys are the currency used by the player to unlock new content.

 ## Networking/Merge